MarvinLavechin/daem/examples/Example_2D_3Labels.md

 ![Result](Example_2D_3Labels_eval_membranes.jpg)

+Typical values are RAND=0.7850, MI = 0.629 for the membrane label.
-and for segmentation based on membrane RAND = 0.778, adjusted RAND = 0.999, precision = 0.923, recall = 0.963.
+The segmentation of neurons based on the membrane label ('--segment_by 1') has an adjusted RAND=0.998, precision = 0.912, recall =	0.962, F-Score = 0.936 and and adjusted RAND error = 0.064.

+**The membrane label does not fully overlap with the ground truth.
+However, the segmentation of neurons does not depend on minor variation of the membrane outlines.**

-You might want to evaluate the model during the training:
+You might want to evaluate the neuron segmentation during the training:
 ```bash
 python tools/evaluate.py \
   --predicted "temp/Example_2D_3Labels/train/images/*outputs.png" \